Arab–Khazar wars: Marwan's invasion of Khazaria and end of the war

 After Marwan's 732 expedition, a period of quiet began.
 Sa'id al-Harashi replaced Marwan as governor of Armenia and Adharbayjan in spring 733, but undertook no campaigns during the two years of his governorship.
 Blankinship attributes this inactivity to the exhaustion of the Arab armies and draws a parallel with the 732–734 quiet phase in Transoxiana, where the Arabs had also experienced a series of costly defeats at the hands of the Türgesh (another Turkic steppe power).
 Marwan reportedly criticised the policy followed in the Caucasus to Caliph Hisham, recommending that he be sent to deal with the Khazars with an army of 120,000 men.
 When Sa'id asked to be relieved due to failing eyesight, Hisham appointed Marwan to replace him.

 Marwan returned to the Caucasus c.
 735, determined to launch a decisive blow against the Khazars, but was apparently unable to launch anything but local expeditions for some time.
 He established a new base of operations at Kasak, about twenty parsangs (roughly 120 km) from Tiflis and forty from Bardha'a, and his initial expeditions were against minor local potentates.
-Agapius of Hierapolis and the 12th-century historian Michael the Syrian record that the Arabs and Khazars concluded a peace during this period, which Muslim sources ignore or explain as a short-lived ruse by Marwan to buy time for preparations and mislead the Khazars about his intentions.
+Agapius of Hierapolis and the 12th-century historian Michael the Syrian record the Arabs and Khazars concluded a peace during this period, which Muslim sources ignore or explain as a short-lived ruse by Marwan to buy time for preparations and mislead the Khazars about his intentions.